-So after a few calls with the Children's 8 9 Advocate, with a call with the Chief Medical Officer, with 10 all the other stuff related to her sister and all -- trying to connect everything, I felt like a ping pong ball.
-Oh 11 no, you have to phone there, you have to phone there.
-This 12 13 is who you phone.
-So getting bounced back and forth and then I had just said, I said, "Why are these people not 14 meeting around the table?
+So after a few calls with the Children's Advocate, with a call with the Chief Medical Officer, with all the other stuff related to her sister and all -- trying to connect everything, I felt like a ping pong ball.
+Oh no, you have to phone there, you have to phone there.
+This is who you phone.
+So getting bounced back and forth and then I had just said, I said, "Why are these people not meeting around the table?
 And I want to be at that table."
-15 They said, "Oh no, the worker will be there.
-It'll be 16 fine."
-I said, "Are you talking to -- about the worker 17 that should have been protecting my granddaughters?
-18 19 Because I don't want anybody speaking who is not there for them."
-I could bring the voice for the girls to this death 20 review committee.
-21 they said they were meeting that Friday and everybody was coming together.
+They said, "Oh no, the worker will be there.
+It'll be fine."
+I said, "Are you talking to -- about the worker that should have been protecting my granddaughters?

+Because I don't want anybody speaking who is not there for them."
+I could bring the voice for the girls to this death review committee.

+And then I got another call -- actually, I never got no calls, I called and inquired again, "Did you get the autopsy report completed?
+Did you get a copy of the autopsy report?"
+I phoned Children's Advocate and then they said they were meeting that Friday and everybody was coming together.
 And I said, "Good.
 Will I be there as, you know, any family members?"
 And they said, "Oh no, we'll get back to you."
-I phoned again, the Chief Medical Officer and he said, "No, we still did not get the autopsy report done."
-I said, "Well, how does the death review committee meet without an autopsy report?"
+I phoned again, the Chief Medical committee meet without an autopsy report?"

-And then I got another call -- actually, I never got no calls, I called and inquired again, "Did you get the autopsy report completed?
-Did you get a copy of the autopsy report?"
-I phoned Children's Advocate and then